 Updates

-Weekly-style platform updates focused on major structural progress, meaningful milestones, and notable hurdles cleared.
-Daily journals remain the internal source of truth; this page records the larger outward-facing story of the build as Satoshium evolves into a layered platform ecosystem with public, knowledge, infrastructure, experimental, and economic surfaces.
+Public platform updates focused on major structural progress, operational service readiness, SOU-facing public tools, architecture refinement, and visible build continuity.
+Daily journals remain the internal source of truth; this page records the larger outward-facing story of the build as Satoshium evolves into a layered public software and documentation ecosystem.

 🔜 Next Focus